 How much do lessons cost?

-Our prices range between $65 per half hour to $95 an hour, depending on trainer and discipline.
+Our prices start at $65 per half hour to $95 an hour on a private horse, depending on trainer and discipline.
 If you own your own horse and board at our stable, it’s $60 per half hour.
 We also offer packages at discounted rates.
 Call for details.

 What is the scheduling availability for lessons?